List of American Girl characters: Joss Kendrick

 Joss Kendrick is the eighteenth Girl of the Year, she was released on January 1, 2020.
 Joss is from Huntington Beach, California and loves surfing and cheerleading.
 She loves surfing with her friend Sofia and Murph, the bulldog, more than anything, but this is thrown for a curve when her brother, Dylan, dares her to join the cheer team in exchange for posting her video in a surfing contest.
 It turns out that she likes it and wants to continue the sport.
 She is making a video with Sofia to be able to meet her idol, Tina Hart, and show that she can ace a move called the frontside air.
-Joss is the first American Girl doll to have hearing loss.
+Joss is the first American Girl doll to have hearing loss, and American Girl worked with an advisory board, which included an audiologist and deaf surfer, to ensure her story realistically reflected Joss’s experiences.
 She has one removable hearing aid that is placed in her right ear and comes with a case and second hearing aid in case she loses hers.
+The Joss doll has fair skin, brown hair, and brown eyes and comes wearing a pink swimsuit, denim shorts, a blue hoodie, and pink sandals.
+Her face mold is specially designed to allow her hearing aid to be placed.

 Kira Bailey

 Kira Bailey is the nineteenth Girl of the Year, was released on January 1, 2021.
-When visiting her married aunts, Kira loves animals and is eager to help at their wildlife sanctuary post the Australian wildfires.
-She uses the Josefina mold.
+Kira loves animals and is eager to help at their wildlife sanctuary post the Australian wildfires.
 Kira is the first American Girl doll to include LGBTQ characters in her storyline.
-Kira helps her Great-aunts, Mamie and Lynette at their animal sanctuary.
+Kira helps her Great-aunts, Mamie and Lynette, at their animal sanctuary.
+The Kira doll has fair skin, blonde hair, and hazel eyes and comes wearing a pink shirt, green skirt, and brown boots.
+Her face mold is the Josefina mold.

 Corinne Tan

 Corinne Tan is the twentieth Girl of the Year and was released on January 1, 2022.
 She is the fourth Asian doll in the line after Sonali Matthews, Jess McConnell, and Kanani Akina, and the first one to not be white-biracial.
 She struggles to process her parents divorce while being harassed due to her heritage.
-She uses a new mold, the Corinne mold, which has larger eyes than all the previous molds.
 She skis and lives in Aspen, Colorado.
+The Corinne doll has fair skin, black hair with blue streaks, and brown eyes and comes wearing a white sweater, purple leggings, and blue boots.
+Her face mold, the new Corinne mold, has larger eye sockets than other face molds.